Sology/maily_herald/README.md

 **Mailings**

 You usually send single emails to your users - one at a time.
 Mailing is a bunch of emails sent out to many users.
-MailyHerald allows you to send three types of Mailings: one-times, periodicals and sequences.
+MailyHerald allows you to send four types of Mailings: ad-hoc, one-times, periodicals and sequences.

 **Contexts**